peakPCR: Making DNA Analyses Faster and More Accessible

 PCR is a biomolecular technique to amplify and detect DNA that is used in a wide range of fields, such as diagnostics, biology and forensic sciences.
 Many PCR devices are available on the market, but their use is limited to major research institutes and laboratories due to the high price barrier (initial investment and operation costs) as well as the instruments’ size and low speed (one reaction can take more than 2 hours).

-With the aim of making DNA analysis more accessible, especially in the context of the COVID-19 pandemic and the current urgent need for easy-to-use rapid diagnostics tests, the team developed a new PCR instrument for a real-time PCR analysis at low cost.
+With the aim of making DNA analysis more accessible, especially in the context of the COVID-19 pandemic and the current urgent need for easy-to-use rapid diagnostics tests, the team developed a new PCR instrument for real-time PCR analysis at low cost.
 The instrument is built with inexpensive and easily available components and is driven by an innovative and proprietary technology designed to reduce reaction time and effort.
-Now, the team focuses on fine-tuning the instrument design, as well as performing validation experiments and testing a workflow protocol which would enable at home use.
+Now, the team focuses on fine-tuning the instrument design, as well as performing validation experiments and testing a workflow protocol that would enable at-home use.